queryluke/masseffect-5e/static/data/rules/11-03-getting-monsters.md

 monster or by creating your own!

 ### Using 5th Edition Monsters
 You can also include any of the monsters from 5th Edition core rulebooks in any of your campaigns.
-However some may require "re-skinning," meaning you alter the monster's stat block, replacing 5th edition spells with biotics or tech, or re-conceptualize the animal into some newly-discovered alien.
+However, some may require "re-skinning," meaning you alter the monster's stat block, replacing 5th edition spells with biotics or tech, or re-conceptualize the animal into some newly-discovered alien.